ArduPilot/MethodicConfigurator/BLOG-discuss1.md

 1. On *ArduPilot Methodic Configurator* select `04_board_orientation.param` on the *Current intermediate parameter file:* Combobox.
 1. Read the documentation links inside the `04_board_orientation.param documentation`
 1. Edit the parameters' `New Value` and `Change Reason` to suit your requirements
-1. Press `Write selected params to FC, and advance to next file` button.
+1. Press `Upload selected params to FC, and advance to next file` button.

 ## 2.6 Configure the RC receiver